J. Allen Hynek: Personal life

-Hynek and his wife, Miriam (Curtis) had five children.
-Hynek's son Joel is an Oscar-winning visual effects supervisor.
+Hynek and his second wife, Miriam Curtis Hynek, had five children.
+Hynek's son Joel Hynek is an Oscar-winning visual effects supervisor.
 He oversaw the design of the camouflage effect for the movie Predator, and won the Best Visual Effects Oscar for his work on What Dreams May Come.

-DocuSeries based on his life
+Docuseries based on his life

 In 2019, The History Channel created and aired a highly-fictionalized TV show based on his UFO research and the organization he worked for dubbed Project Blue Book.

 Death

 On April 27, 1986, Hynek died of a malignant brain tumor, at Memorial Hospital in Scottsdale, Arizona.
-He was 75 years old, and was survived by his wife Mimi, children Scott, Roxane, Joel, Paul, and Ross, and his grandchildren.
+He was 75 years old.